Hummingbird Cake

 - Bananas - Make sure they are super ripe and spotty brown for a cake that's ultra moist with lots of banana flavor!

-- Cake Size – I love large, three-layer cakes but you can also make this cake using two 9-inch cake pans.
+- Cake Size - I love large, three-layer cakes, but you can also make this cake using 9-inchcake pans (bake time will be shorter).
 The batter will also work for a Bundt pan; start checking around 50 minutes, but bake time could be closer to an hour.
 There is too much batter for a 9×13-inch cake.

 - Cupcakes - This recipe will make around 24 to 32 cupcakes.
 Fill cupcake liners two-thirds full with batter and bake for 20 to 22 minutes, until a toothpick inserted in center comes out clean.